lincoln1883/math-magicians/README.md

 # 📖 Math Magicians <a name="about-project"></a>

 The Math magicians app is a project assignment of module three where we are required to build our first React app.
-It is a simple math calculator where you can perform basic math operations.
+It is a simple math calculator where you can perform basic math operations.It features include React Hooks,React Router, Jest and React Testing Library.

 ## 🛠 Built With <a name="built-with"></a>